 - Fill your vehicle’s gas tank and make sure the emergency kit for your car is ready.

 - If no vehicle is available, make arrangements with friends or family for transportation.

-- Identify essential documents such as medical records, insurance card along with ID cards and put in waterproof material to carry with you during evacuation.
+- Identify essential documents such as medical records and insurance cards (along with ID cards) and put them in a waterproof container to carry with you during evacuation.

 - Fill your clean water containers.

 - If you have a pet, identify a shelter designated for pets.
 Due to food and sanitation requirements, emergency shelters cannot accept animals.